dbersenev/wbase/README.md

 try(UserTransaction<JdbcEngine> tx = tm.createTransaction()) {
    //here we have independent transaction try(UserTransaction<JdbcEngine> tx2 = tm.createTransaction(TransactionDescriptors.ALWAYS_NEW)) {
+     //this one is going to be rolled back
    }
    tx.commit(); //commit only first one
 }